millerdev/WorQ/readme.txt

 TODO

-- Remove TaskSet
 - process.WorkerPool should work with MemoryQueue (pass results back to pool)
 - ??
 Remove status junk (simple to implement externally, adds cruft to task interfaces)
 - Deferred.wait should continue waiting if its value is a Deferred
     - Deferred should be picklable
 - Allow setting custom task id
     - Raise error when invoking task with duplicate id
-- TaskSet should be resilient to lost intermediate results
-- What happens to TaskSet results when a subtask is not invoked before the result set expires (e.g., when the broker is busy)?
-This should not happen.
-    IOW, TaskSet results should not expire when there are subtasks in the queue waiting to be invoked.
 - Allow tasks to be cancelled
 - Implement "map" and "reduce"
 - Decouple TaskSpace from Broker?